jimorc/design_guidelines/design_guidelines/property_design.md

 For example, do not use properties with a public setter and a protected getter.

-If the property getter cannot be provided, implement the functionality as a method instead.
+If the property setter cannot be provided, implement the functionality as a method instead.
 Consider starting the method name with set_ and follow with what you would have named the property.
 For example, a domain class might have a method called set_cache_path instead of having a set-only property called cache_path.